Child in Need Plans and Reviews

 If there are significant changes in the family circumstances, an early review should take place.

 Any child protection or safeguarding issues which arise during the course of a Child in Need Plan must be responded to in line with London Child Protection Procedures.

-The allocated social worker or line manager will usually chair the meeting.
+The Review will generally take place within a meeting, unless the manager agrees otherwise.
+The Lead Professional or line manager will usually chair the meeting.
 If the case is not allocated, the manager of the responsible team must undertake the review or arrange for it to be undertaken on his/her behalf.